alephant/MA-data/1_INTRODUCTION/2-1 ML as models.md

 - “The semantic conception provides a straightforward answer to the question of how models give us knowledge of the world: they specify structures that are posited as possible representations of either the observable phenomena or, even more ambitiously, the underlying structures of the real target systems.”
 (Knuuttila and Merz, 2009, p.
 4) ==semantic approach to modelling==
 - “Thus, according to the semantic view, the structure specified by a model represents its target system if it is either structurally isomorphic or somehow similar to it.”
 (Knuuttila and Merz, 2009, p.
 4)

+**Use-oriented accounts of theories and models that have qualities to enable understanding** “However, de Regt spells out the intelligibility of a theory in terms of “qualities [...] that facilitate the use of the theory” (de Regt, 2017, p.
+40; emph. added), and Reutlinger et al. (2018, pp. 1084–1085) equally offer a use-oriented, empirically accessible explication of Strevens’ notion of grasping.”
+(Boge, 2022, p.
+54)

 **Three distinct senses of DNN as "models" identified by Boge** “In sum, at least three distinct senses of ‘model’ should be distinguished here, which, so far as I can see, exhaust the use of ‘model’ in the DL literature: (a) DNNs as (crude) models of actual brains, (b) the algorithms employed in DL as abstract, selective models of human learning, and (c) the input–output mappings approximated through training as models of features pertaining to the data, such as their statistical distribution.”
 (Boge, 2022, p.
 46)